pantheon-systems/terminus-repository-plugin/tests/fakes/README.md

 python3 -m pip install -r requirements.txt
 ```

-o an equivalent command in your environment.
+or an equivalent command in your environment.

 ## Running fakes